 The delivery of the projects follows an earlier trial which led to a series of cycling and walking schemes being introduced during the pandemic.
 These were funded by the Government to encourage people to make more active travel choices (Tranche 1).
 The trial has enabled the county council to make a number of those schemes permanent.

-The projects will be subject to further stakeholder engagement and public consultation.
-This will take place:
+The projects were subject to further stakeholder engagement and public consultation which took place:

 Chicanes (vehicles give way in one direction): one on South End and one on High St

 |Church Street, Chesterton, Cambridge - between Chapel Street and Lynfield Lane (drawing opens as a .pdf)

 |Modal filter - no through access for motor vehicles on Church St between Lynfield Lane and Chapel St (planters/removable bollards)